WWE News: ‘Raw’ Viewership Ratings And Results, Including The Cringeworthy Opening

 Monday’s Raw marked the WWE Money in the Bank go-home show for the brand, and the event was largely described as underwhelming.
 Raw ratings have been suffering for quite some time, and casual fans of the WWE have been waiting for the company to give them a reason to tune back in.
 While the main event of Raw was very impressive, seemingly, Monday’s show didn’t do much to entice new viewers.

 The show started with the eight WWE superstars from Raw that will be competing in their respective Money in the Bank ladder matches next Sunday: Braun Strowman, Kevin Owens, Bobby Roode, Finn Balor, Alexa Bliss, Natalya, Sasha Banks, and Ember Moon.
 Raw opened with all eight wrestlers standing atop ladders, each superstar cut a promo, and Baron Corbin interrupted showing off his newly shaved head.
-While the WWE probably thought this would be an exciting visual, as Bleacher Reportdocumented, both fans and pundits alike described it as awkward, over-rehearsed, and cringeworthy.
+While the WWE probably thought this would be an exciting visual, as Bleacher Report documented, both fans and pundits alike described it as awkward, over-rehearsed, and cringeworthy.

 The opening match for Raw saw Banks, Moon, Natalya, and Bliss squaring off in a fatal four-way.
 This entertaining match was well received by the live audience in attendance.
 The back-and-forth contest had a few high spots, including a suicide dive by Moon on Banks.
 Natalya eventually won the match when Bliss tapped out to her sharpshooter.
 If we look at past WWE bookings, this almost guarantees that she will not be the winner of the women’s Money in the Bank ladder match on Sunday.